Nicolas Bouliane

 Person being beaten by their problems

 They also need to figure out all the small systems: recycling, tipping, taxes, Sunday shopping, public transit, taking sick days and so on.
-Even little things like finding the eggs at the supermarket (hint: not in the fridges) adds to their burden.
+Even little things like finding the eggs at the supermarket (hint: not in the fridges) adds friction to their day-to-day life.

 It can be a lot.